 Excitement as breeding ospreys return to Foulshaw Moss

-Paul continued: “You can also enjoy an immersive experience of Foulshaw Moss Nature Reserve online with our new 360-degree virtual tour.
-With dramatic, panoramic views, you can look around the nature reserve as if you’re really there, zoom into the osprey nest and viewing points, and read fascinating facts about these great birds of prey.
-We’ll also put regular blog posts and activities about ospreys on our website and social media channels, to ensure you stay connected to this amazing wildlife spectacle over the coming months.”
+Paul continued: “Our new 360-degree virtual tour of Foulshaw Moss Nature Reserve is another great way to experience the nature reserve, from the comfort of your own home.
+With dramatic, panoramic views, you can look around the nature reserve as if you’re really there, zoom into the osprey nest and viewing points, and read all about these great birds of prey.”